 Some useful information to the support team member regarding any upcoming performance would be:

-- Date of planned maintenance
+- Date and time of maintenance window.

 - Is Vault Enterprise deployed on-prem or in a cloud provider, and which one if so?

 - What is the backend storage for Vault?
 Integrated Storage, Consul, or something else?